A geometric multiscale model for the numerical simulation of blood flow in the human left heart: Numerical methods

 \section{Numerical methods}

-In this section we present the numerical methods to solve the multiscale problem \eqref{fluid_geo_circ_strong}.
-Specifically, we present the numerical schemes for the solutions of the NS-ALE-RIIS equations, the geometric problem and the 0D circulation model respectively; we show the algorithms to determine opening and closing times of valves and to update their leaflet positions.
-Finally, we introduce the segregated scheme for the coupled problem.
+In this section, we present the numerical methods to solve the multiscale problem \eqref{fluid_geo_circ_strong}.
+Specifically, we present the numerical schemes for the solution of the NS-ALE-RIIS equations, the geometric problem, and the 0D circulation model, respectively.
+Finally, we introduce the segregated numerical scheme to solve the the coupled problem.